BoukorrasLuc/Wilder-React-Ts-Eslint/README.md

 ## About this project

-- Front-end CRUD project made with React & TypeScript.
+- Front-end CRUD project made with React & TypeScript & Eslint.

 I have used these packages :